LuckySikolia/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/filename /tmp/seconddir/ is how to move a file from one place to another rm /tmp/dirname/filename - to delete a file in a specific directory rmdir /tmp.dirname - to delete a directory
+mv /tmp/filename /tmp/seconddir/ is how to move a file from one place to another rm /tmp/dirname/filename - to delete a file in a specific directory rmdir /tmp.dirname - to delete a directory cd - is used to move back to the previous working directory